What do we mean by LITERACY?

 Literacy is the ability to read, write, speak and listen, and use numeracy and technology, at a level that enables people to express and understand ideas and opinions, to make decisions and solve problems, to achieve their goals, and to participate fully in their community and in wider society.
 Achieving literacy is a lifelong learning process.https://www.literacyadvance.org/About_Us/Defining_Literacy/

 What we take away from this is that being LITERATE no longer means that you can read, write and speak adequately.
-It can now refer to how solid your reading, writing and speaking foundation is, and how this foundation enables you to further develop other literacies that allow you to participate effectively in society in various ways.
+It can now refer to how solid your reading, writing and speaking foundation is, and how this foundation enables you to further develop other literacies that allow you to participate effectively in society in a variety of ways.

-To explore working with Lianne in Randburg, Fourways and other areas in Johannesburg, contact her to discuss how she can meet your needs.
+To explore working with Lianne (online or face-to-face) in Johannesburg, (Strathavon in Sandton, Pine Park / Blairgowrie in Randburg), contact her to find out how she can meet your needs.